cgriffith-4243/coffee-shop-full-stack/README.md

 1. [`./frontend/`](./frontend/README.md)
 2. [`./backend/`](./backend/README.md)

+## Project Setup

+The ./frontend directory contains the environment variables of this project, found within (./frontend/src/environment/environment.ts).
+These should reflect the Auth0 configuration details set up for the backend app.

 ## Authors

 Cameron Griffith implemented the [`backend`](./backend/) for this project, authoring the [`API`](./backend/src/api.py), and integrated the [`Auth0 API`](./backend/src/auth/auth.py) into this project.
 Additionally, modified user [`login functionality`](./frontend/src/app/services/auth.service.ts) to work with callback url associated with the Auth0 account on this project.